COMS-BC3997-SP23/website-19ewalker/proposal.markdown

 ### Goals and Objectives

-My goal is to create a centralized site in order to easily view current work orders across developments in NYCHA's housing projects.
+My goal is to create a centralized site in order to view and analyze work orders across developments in NYCHA's housing projects.
 I would ideally like my final site to have a map page where people can navigate between different housing developments and see the different work orders open at each building.
-There would also be filters to see, for example, which buildings had current exterminator service requests, etc. There will also be a search page where people can search for a particular NYCHA building and see all open work orders.
+There would also be filters to see, for example, which buildings had exterminator service requests, problems withh ot water, etc. There will also be a search page where people can search for a particular NYCHA building and see all open work orders.

 If I have time at the end, I would also like to complete some data analysis/visualization in order to determine some of the most common service requests, the average response time, maybe even some predictive analysis if I have time to learn that!